You won't turn purple over the cost!

 I had a Barney theme party for my son's one-year birthday last year.
-I went on the Internet to www.Barney.com. and downloaded all kinds of pictures to make a banner, stickers, invitations, and even coloring pages.
+I went to Barney.com and downloaded all kinds of pictures to make a banner, stickers, invitations, and even coloring pages.
 I gave each child a brown paper bag to decorate with crayons and my home made Barney stickers.
 They also had Barney, Baby Bop and BJ pages to color.

 Good luck and have fun!

 One way to save on paper "Barney" products is maybe purchasing all purple items, plates, forks, napkins & goodie bags.
 You can save right there instead of it buying the Barney products.
 They have dinosaur shaped chicken nuggets you can get at a warehouse, i.e. Sam's, and then purchase French fries.
 What child doesn't love nuggets and fries?

 For some games ideas, there's pin the tail on Barney.
 Trace a Barney figure on some construction paper and then color it and make a tail for each child.
 You can also get a Barney color book and maybe give one child a page and they have to color it blind folded and who ever does the best at staying in lines gets a prize.

 Barney Themed Birthday Party: Make Your Own Cake